Bogdan Willewalde: Military subjects

-Court art
+Court subjects

 Willewalde was held in high esteem by the Imperial court and received several commissions to depict the members of the court in various ceremonial situations.
-In 1859, he created a monumental canvas Ceremonial Entry of Their Imperial Majesties into Moscow before their Sacred Coronation August 17, 1859 in honour of the coronation of Czar Alexander II.
+In 1859, he created a monumental canvas Ceremonial Entry of Their Imperial Majesties into Moscow before their Sacred Coronation 17 August 1859 in honour of the coronation of Czar Alexander II.
 Following this success, he was asked to depict the anointment of Grand Duke Nicholas as heir to the Imperial throne.
 The painting titled The Oath of His Imperial Highness Prince Nikolai Alexandrovich at the Georgiev Throne Hall of the Winter Palace.
-September 8, 1859.
+8 September 1859.

 Six years later, following the untimely death of the heir apparent, Willewalde was commissioned to paint the anointment of the Czar's second son, Alexander Alexandrovich, as the new heir to the Imperial throne: The Oath of His Imperial Highness the Heir Apparent Prince Alexander Alexandrovich at the Georgiev Throne Hall in the Winter Palace was produced in 1867.
 Almost the same faces appear in this painting as in the previous one, and the passage of time is evident in them, in particular the tired visage of the Queen Maria Alexandrovna, deeply ill since the death of her first son.

 Academic life

-Willewalde remained the head of the military art division of the Imperial Academy of Arts till its reform in the 1890s.
+Willewalde remained the head of the military art division of the Imperial Academy of Arts till its reform in 1893.
 The excellence of his teaching served to train nearly the entire following generation of Russian military artists.

 Although Willewalde himself was a man of strictly-held consistent views on art and he disliked the younger generation for its various innovations, he was able not to thwart their talents.
 Such diverse talents as Charlemagne, Filippov, Kovalevsky, Gruzinsky, Popov, Samokysh, Mazurovsky emerged from his school.